 The following screen shows the addition of Communication Manager SIP Entities.
 In order for Session Manager to send SIP traffic on an entity link to Communication Manager, it is necessary to create a SIP Entity for Communication Manager.
-The FQDN or IP Address field is set to IP address of Communication Manager and Type to CM.
-Then set Location and Time Zone parameters as shown in capture bellow.
+The FQDN or IP Address field is set to IP address of Communication Manager.
+Select Type is CM.

 The following screen shows the addition of the SIP Entity for Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of its private network interface (see Figure 1).
-Select Type as Other.
-Select SIP Link Monitoring as Link Monitoring Enabled with the interval of 120 seconds.
-This setting allows Session Manager to send outbound OPTIONS heartbeat in every 120 seconds to service provider (which is forwarded by the Avaya SBCE) to query for the status of the SIP trunk connecting to service provider.
+Select Typeas Other.
+Select SIP Link Monitoring as Link Monitoring Enabled with the interval of 20seconds.
+This setting allows Session Manager to send outbound OPTIONS heartbeat in every 20seconds to service provider (which is forwarded by the Avaya SBCE) to query for the status of the SIP trunk connecting to service provider.